0xVector/envoy-cache-ext/README.md

   - and is capable of evicting cached entries
 - to keep the implementation simple
 - to provide a proof of the concept that implement the most important and interesting parts
+- to prefer performant solutions where other concerns don't take priority

 It also has these non-goals:
 - to provide a production-grade cache
 - to make all possible performance optimizations (at the cost of increased complexity)
 - to respect all details of HTTP caching
+- to be security-hardened

-These were selected based on the task specification and from an effort to limit the scope of the task.
+These were selected based on the task specification and in an effort to limit the scope of the task.

 ## Architecture overview